broeker/spacebook/pages/home.md

 - [Netlify](https://www.netlify.com/) for cloud hosting and one-click installs, easy form support, and an automated [Github](https://github.com/) deployment pipepline 🤖
 - [Netlify CMS](https://www.netlify.com/) (optional) to provide an easy Markdown editor for creating and changing content. 💻

-Never fear 🤔 Uou don't need to know or understand any of this to launch a spacebook but it results in a speedy, easy-to-use, and accessible website that typically scores 100s across the board on Google Lighthouse metrics for mobile and desktop:
+Never fear!
+You don't need to know or understand any of this to launch a spacebook but it results in a speedy, easy-to-use, and accessible website that typically scores 100s across the board on Google Lighthouse metrics for mobile and desktop.

-{% image "spacebook.png", "performance"}
+{% image "sagan.jpg", "sagan" %}

 ::: callout
 **Did you know?** If you enable the optional Netlify CMS or add an analytics script, you may lose 1-3 performance points but this is a pretty swell starting point. 👍
 :::

+{% image "space.jpg", "performance", "400px" %}

 If you wish, you may customize your spacebook or use it as the basis for your creating your own starter.
 It was built on the [shoulders of giants](/credits).